-I encourage you to gather with some friends or your own family later this week or weekend to celebrate this halfway point between the Spring Equinox and Summer Solstice.
-Here are some ideas:
+I encourage you to gather with some friends or your own family later this week or weekend.
+To celebrate this halfway point between the Spring Equinox and Summer Solstice.

-- You can make your own maypole from a very large dowel (ours is over 6 feet) purchased from a home supply store, and attach ribbons to the top of the pole.
+- Make your own maypole from a very large dowel (ours is over 6 feet).
+Purchase the dowel from a home supply store and attach ribbons to the top of the pole.
 To set it up, you can use a bucket of rocks or a Christmas tree stand.

 - If you have more than one adult or some teens around, one of you could play “Here’s a Branch of Snowy May” on the recorder while the other sings!
 (Check out a recording to learn this May Day song here: Wishing You a Delightful May Day!)